Mahdi-Haqiqat/AI-Research-Agent/README.md

 Run the program:

-python main.py
+python agent.py

 Then:

+1. Enter an API
-1. Enter a topic to research
+2. Enter a topic to research
-2. Choose target language
+3. Choose target language
-3. Choose output format
+4. Choose output format

 The tool will: